benjaminion/upgrading-ethereum-book/src/book.md

 #### Digital signatures

-Digital signatures are applied to messages to ensure two things: that the message has not been tampered with in any way; and that the sender of the message is who it claims to be.
+[Digital signatures](https://en.wikipedia.org/wiki/Digital_signature) are heavily used in blockchain technology.
+A digital signature is applied to a message to ensure two things: that the message has not been tampered with in any way; and that the sender of the message is who it claims to be.
+Digital signatures are not new, and really developed during the 1980s as a result of the invention of [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+However, more recent developments involving elliptic curve, pairing-based cryptography have heavily influenced the design of Ethereum&nbsp;2.

 Every time you send an Ethereum transaction you are using a digital signature; all Ethereum users are familiar with the signing work flow.
 But that's at the transaction level.
 At the consensus protocol level digital signatures are not used at all in Ethereum&nbsp;1.
 Under proof of work, a block just needs to have a correct `mixHash` proving that it was correctly mined: nobody cares who actually mined the block, so no signature is needed.